Loggly and AWS CloudTrail: A Simple Way to Operate Smarter

 Loggly’s customizable dashboards can show exactly who is creating and terminating AWS instances.
 These dashboards include great point-and-click charting capabilities, which really help users make intuitive sense of the data — and give more compelling presentations to their bosses.

-The best news of all is that the integration is incredibly easy to set up, and available to all our customers.
+The best news of all is that setting up AWS CloudTrail logging is incredibly easy and available to all our customers.
 Just supply the appropriate S3 bucket name, and the data will be pulled by Loggly in real-time.
 Not currently a Loggly customer?
 Sign up today and get instant access to AWS CloudTrail in Loggly.

 Loggly has grown to more than 3,500 customers by offering a cloud-based log management service that’s simple to set up and simple to use for operational troubleshooting.
 Given the huge role that AWS plays in our customer base, adding support for AWS CloudTrail was a simple decision to make.